tsedio/tsed/docs/tutorials/vike.md

 <Banner src="/vike.svg" href="https://vite-plugin-ssr.com/" height="200" />

-> Like Next.js/Nuxt but as do-one-thing-do-it-well Vite plugin.
+> Like Next.js/Nuxt but as a do-one-thing-do-it-well Vite plugin.

 Use **any UI framework** (React, Vue, Svelte, Solid, ...) and **any tool** you want (any frontend library, web technology, deploy environment, Vite plugin, ...).